 You can follow the Geek on Facebook or Twitter, which he updates when he posts.
 There's also an RSS feed for the old-schoolers.
 Following him in real-life is potentially possible, but probably illegal.

-He's a participant in the Amazon EU Associates Programme, an affiliate advertising programme designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.co.uk (also Amazon.com) and he refuses to use actual visual ads, so that's the only way he'll make back his hosting fees.
+He's a participant in various affiliate programmes, eg Amazon, to earn advertising fees by advertising and linking to Amazon.co.uk (also Amazon.com) and he refuses to use actual ads, so that's the only way he'll make back his hosting fees.
 Try not to judge him too harshly.
 Even Lego people need to eat.

 If you happen to have a generous heart and filthy lucre burning a hole in your pocket, you can "buy him a coffee" at Ko-Fi.
 (He would say this was rather disingenuous, given that really it's just a new version of the old paypal "donate" button, except for the fact he does actually drink quite a lot of coffee.)